ShaneCurcuru/fossfunding/index.md

 - [FOSS Governance](https://fossgovernance.org/) collects governance and policy documents from many Foundations.

+## How Are Individual Projects Or Maintainers Funded?

+Many important open source projects don't have major fiscal sponsor.
+How can they seek funding on a smaller scale?

+- PayDev's [Awesome OSS Monetization](https://paydevs.github.io/awesome-oss-monetization/) site is a comprehensive and categorized listing of different funding methods and tools.

+- [OSS Fund](https://www.oss.fund/) is a listing of existing monetization platforms focused on typical FOSS project activities.

-- [Nadia Eghbal's lemonade-stand list of resources](https://github.com/nayafia/lemonade-stand) for how smaller FOSS groups can find funding.
+- [Nadia Eghbal's lemonade-stand list of resources](https://github.com/nayafia/lemonade-stand) discusses how smaller FOSS groups can find funding.

 - [NPO Public Filings](https://gitlab.com/floss-foundations/npo-public-filings) is a GitLab repo with many tax forms for major FOSS Foundations already organized.